Could you use your online networks to help us to recruit new potential donors?

 There aren’t nearly enough people from black, Asian and minority ethnic (BAME) backgrounds on the stem cell donor registers worldwide.

-We urgently need more people from these backgrounds to sign up – because there are less people from BAME ethnicities in the UK, they’re at an immediate disadvantage when it comes to finding a matching donor.
+We urgently need more people from these backgrounds to sign up – because there are fewer people from BAME backgrounds in the UK, they are at an immediate disadvantage when it comes to finding a matching donor.
 Take a look at page 14 of the guide for some template posts and tweets.